Klopica/udemy_mongoDb/README.md

 We need to make sure that any other file in this project has an access to user model we just created.
 We can do so with ```module.exports``` command.

 ### The Basics of Mocha
+Now it is time to test our User model and make sure it actually can insert data into our database.
+To write this test we need to learn a little bit more about how Mocha works.
+Test that will help us in making sure that we can create a new user and save it to database.
+Code for this will be written in '/users/test/create_test.js'.

+This test file will make use of Mocha functions 'describe' and 'it'.
+These functions are available to us by default because we installed Mocha dependency earlier.

+The purpose of string parameter we pass to 'describe' function is just to modify the testing feedback that we get from Mocha.
+Inside of a function that we pass as second argument of 'describe' function will be placed a variety of 'it' blocks. 'it' is a function just as 'describe' is.

+The 'it' function takes in the same arguments as 'describe'.
+The 'it' block is an absolute key to all testing inside Mocha.
+Whenever Mocha sees an 'it' function, it knows a developer is trying to run some kind of test inside that function.
+Mocha will queue up all 'it' blocks and will run them all, one at a time.
+Inside every 'it' block we need to make an assertion.

 ### Running Mocha test
+How to make an assertion inside our test file?

 ### Creating Model Instances